 Discover the legend of Devil’s Bridge

-Devil’s Bridge has been formed over centuries of harsh Atlantic ocean waves crashing into the Limestone rock in the North East corner, gradually wearing away layer to form a bridge across the waves below and several blowholes in the surrounding rock.
+Devil’s Bridge has been formed over centuries of harsh Atlantic ocean waves crashing into the Limestone rock in the North-East corner, gradually wearing away layers to form a bridge across the waves below and several blowholes in the surrounding rock.

 Step back in time in English Harbour

-*Insider Tip* Fort James is also home to the fabulous Seafood Friday’s event.
+*Insider Tip* Nelson’s Dockyard is also home to the fabulous Seafood Friday’s event.
 Not to be missed for any discerning foodie!

 Trek the rainforest